 Below are ten of the biggest UK Christmas light displays you can visit in 2019.

 light illuminations on George Street are a must see.
 There’s no set date as to when the illuminations will be turned on it 2019.
 However, Nov.
 16 could be a key date for the diary., as the Christmas Markets on East Princes Street start that day.
 2 Leeds

 Another city that is transformed as the festive season approaches is Leeds.
 Leeds City Council have been super on top of things this year and if you live in the city or plan on visiting then

 When it comes to Christmassy fun in London, you’re spoilt for choice.
 Between Winter Wonderland at Hyde Park and the magical annual lighting show at Kew Gardens, you could spend the entire month on the run up to Christmas at festive events.

 If you find yourself in London over the festive period then you have to go to the Regent Street Christmas light illuminations.
 Again, the date for 2019 is yet to be confirmed but last year it was on Nov.
 15.

 While some Christmas light illuminations you can turn up to on the day, others are ticketed, so you’ve got to be prepared.
 When it comes to popular Christmas light displays, they don’t come much more oversubscribed than in Glasgow.
-The ballot to get tickets to the Christmas light display in George Square will be open until Oct.
-13 and you’ll have to enter to get a chance of attending.
-The event itself will take place on Nov.
-17.
+The ballot to get tickets to the

-Bristol’s Cabot Circus shopping centre combines Christmas lights and a lovely market, which sounds like an ideal evening to me.
+Belfast Christmas light illuminations.
+This year they’ll be taking place on Nov.
+16 in front of Belfast City Hall between 6.30 p.m. and 7.30 p.m.
+The event is ticketed so keep your eyes peeled from Nov.
+4 at 9 a.m to bag yourself one.
+6 Bristol Bristol’s Cabot Circus shopping centre combines Christmas lights and a lovely market, which sounds like an ideal evening to me.
 The switch on is on Nov.
 8 at the earlier time of 4.45 p.m.
 It’s also conveniently situated really close to St Nicholas Market, Corn Street, College Green, and Park Street where there will be lights too.
 7 Manchester